hashicorp/terraform-aws-hashicorp-vault-eks-addon/README.md

 ## Usage

-If you would like to override any defaults with the chart, you can pass it via the `helm_config` variable.
+If you would like to override any defaults with the chart, you can do so by passing the `helm_config` variable.

+For a more extensive example, see [blueprints/getting-started](./blueprints/getting-started/).

 ### Unsealing Vault